GWU-Advanced-OS/project-project-gvisor/report.md

 ```
 **Code Ex.
 1**

-This code excerpt shows the logic for checking a syscall for whether it is being tracked, needs to be run in user-level, or can be invoked.
+This code excerpt shows the logic for checking a system call for whether it is being tracked, needs to be run in user-level, or can be invoked.

 ```go
 // gvisor/pkg/sentry/kernel/ptrace.go